your adventure in

 Administered by the Department of Apparel, Events, and Hospitality Management (AESHM).
 Leading to the degree bachelor of science.

 Total credits required: 123, including a minimum of 18 credits in AMD at Iowa State University for the degree (12 of the 18 credits must be at the 3000-4000 level).
 Leads to the degree Bachelor of Science.
 Administered by the AESHM Department.
 All students majoring in Apparel, Merchandising, and Design (AMD) are required to earn a C- or better in all AMD, AESHM, EVENT, and HSPM courses applied toward the degree, including transfer credits.
 All students majoring in Apparel, Merchandising, and Design (AMD) are required to earn a C or better in ENGL 1500 and ENGL 2500.
-No courses may be applied to more than one degree requirement except those used to meet U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspective requirements.
+No courses may be applied to more than one degree requirement except those used to meet U.S. Cultures and Communities and International Perspective requirements.

 Cr.
 Degree Requirements